baychub/cb-gsg/Getting Started.md

 ## Contents
 - System Overview
-	- Solution Structure
+	o Solution Structure
-	- Network Map for Getting Started
+	o Network Map for Getting Started
 - System Requirements
-	- Hardware
+	o Hardware
-	- Software
+	o Software
 - Setting up the Hardware
 - Installing and Running the Gateway on Windows
-- Installing the Gateway on Linux
-	- Install prerequisites (not needed for RDK)
-	- Clone gateway repository (not needed for RDK)
-	- Build and deploy (not needed for RDK)
+- Installing the Gateway on Linux o Install prerequisites (not needed for RDK) o Clone gateway repository (not needed for RDK) o Build and deploy (not needed for RDK)
-- Running the Gateway on Linux
-	- Start gateway software
-	- Open the web portal
+- Running the Gateway on Linux o Start gateway software o Open the web portal
-- View RFID data in other ways
-	- Subscribe to MQTT topics
-	- Explore the command-line interface
+- View RFID data in other ways o Subscribe to MQTT topics o Explore the command-line interface
 - Next Steps

 ## System Overview